ZMizgalski/EfficientRestaurantApp/README.md

 # EfficientRestaurantApp
-> Simple and efficient website made with Angular
+>  Simple and efficient website made in Angular for the recruitment process at ValueAdd

 ## Table of Contents
 * [General Info](#general-information)